tendermint/spec/spec/abci/abci.md

 * **Usage**:
     * Signals the end of a block.
-    * Called after all transaction for the block have been delivered, prior to each `Commit` message.
+    * Called after all the transactions for the current block have been delivered, prior to the block's `Commit` message.
     * Optional `validator_updates` triggered by block `H`.
 These updates affect validation for blocks `H+1`, `H+2`, and `H+3`.
     * Heights following a `validator_update` are affected in the following way: